jrsousa2/Python/README.md

 - Image pattern recognition (trying to check if an MP3 cover is a generic vinyl/LP so it can be automatically replaced).
 This is done by comparing the cover with a given vinyl image (this is ML/DL).
 - Searching and populating MP3 tags on the Discogs website automatically.
 - Making MP3 tag names in sync with the actual file names (to detect and resolve conflicts)
 - Downloading of videos from Youtube (use "YT-DLP CMD LINE.txt" to see command line usage, as Youtube credentials may be needed and are taken from browser cookies).
-- Codes for video download will only work if the video doesn't requires credentials.
+Python codes for video download will only work if the video doesn't requires credentials.
 The command line works always (install module yt-dlp).
 - Creation of stand-alone/static executables from Python codes.
 - Installed, configured and debugged PySpark on Windows, with Python 3.11.8, Java 11.0 and Hadoop 3.3.5.
 This allowed me to achieve the below task (free Azure account is constrained).
 - Fitting models such as Logistics Regression using PySpark ML ([results below](#fitting-of-a-logistics-regression-with-pyspark-to-a-credit-risk-file-available-on-the-internet)).